Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

-\begin{remark} In our definition of $\avgUnitaryBQP$ and $\avgUnitaryPSPACE$, we require that the state sequence with respect to which the average case unitary synthesis problem is defined be in the corresponding state complexity class (i.e.~$\stateBQP$ and $\statePSPACE$, respectively).
+In our definition of $\avgUnitaryBQP$ and $\avgUnitaryPSPACE$, we require that the state sequence with respect to which the average case unitary synthesis problem is defined be in the corresponding state complexity class (i.e.~$\stateBQP$ and $\statePSPACE$, respectively).
 We will follow this general pattern throughout the paper: whenever we define an average case unitary complexity class, we will require that the state sequence is in the corresponding state class (see e.g.~\cref{def:avgUnitaryQIP}).
-This is in analogy to classical average case complexity classes, where it is common to require that the distribution over which the problem is defined can be sampled from with reasonable complexity.
-As we will see e.g.~in \cref{thm:succ_uhlmann_complete}, this assumption will be necessary to prove several natural results about average unitary complexity. \end{remark}